Before diving into the steps to check the historical core web vital checking process, I will briefly discuss core web vitals first.

 We all know that Chrome is a widely used browser, and hence this free Core Web Vitals data generation approach makes sense because you will learn free of cost how your website is behaving across users on Chrome Browser at least.

-All the metrics mentioned above (LCP, CLS and FID) will be marked as pass once they satisfy the 75th percentile of the website visitors as per the guidelines set by Google.
+All the metrics mentioned above (LCP, CLS and INP) will be marked as pass once they satisfy the 75th percentile of the website visitors as per the guidelines set by Google.

-Below Images will help you understand the numeric values for the p75 threshold for LCP, FID, and CLS for one of the websites.
+Below Images will help you understand the numeric values for the p75 threshold for LCP, INP, and CLS for one of the websites.
 You can see 3 stages, Good, Needs Improvement, and Poor.

 Sometimes you might not find any CWV data for a URL; it may be because your webpage may not be experiencing more traffic or it's new.
-In this scenario relying on Lab Data is the way forward.
+In this scenario relying on Lab Data or using Auditzy RUM is the way forward.

 As of April 2023, Page Speed Insights will only provide you with the CWV data for the last 28 days.